 Bow Creek Recreation Area provides many opportunities for the public to experience a part of the Missouri National Recreational River.
-The property includes a mix of wetlands, grasslands, riparian cottonwood forest, and mesic-bur oak forest.
+The 205-acre property includes a mix of wetlands, grasslands, riparian cottonwood forest, and mesic-bur oak forest.
 Rock and sediment exposures along the Missouri River reveal past geologic events.
 A mowed grass trail is planned for the property to loop through these environments.
 In the restored prairie, look for dragonflies and butterflies.
 In the cottonwood and oak forests, watch for wildlife sign including resident whitetail deer and turkey.
-Look for pollinator species in the restored prairie during the warm seasons.

-Park biologists are working to restore areas of recreation area that have succumbed to native and non-native plant species.
-Of particular interest, the national park converted 30 acres of farmland into native prairie.
-Some of the restoration activities included cut and treated all Russian olive trees, and has removed several thousand native, eastern red cedar trees from the floodplain and historic bluff land prairie.
+The national park converted 30 acres of farmland into native prairie.
+Some of the restoration activities included cut and treated Russian olive trees, removal of native-invasive eastern red cedar trees from the floodplain and historic bluff land prairie.

 How To Get ThereBow Creek Recreation Area is located along Bow Creek and the Missouri River in Cedar County about 2 miles northeast of Wynot, Nebraska.
 A series of gravel roads wind you to the location by car.
 Follow the brown Bow Creek Recreational Area directional signs to the gravel parking lot and trailhead.
 Visit Google Maps for orientation to the recreation area.